 During each session the students will receive verbal formative feedback on their history taking and physical examination skills.
-The students will also complete a case write up based upon the patient that s/he obtained a history from and performed the physical examination on.
+The students will also complete a case write up based upon the patient that they obtained a history from and performed the physical examination on.
 The preceptor will review the case write-ups and will provide narrative feedback to the students.

-- 1. Direct performance assessment review session (3% module mark). - 2.
-Direct performance assessment developmental session (6% module mark). - 3.
-Direct performance assessment neurology session (6% session mark).
+- 1. Direct performance assessment review session - 2.
+Direct performance assessment developmental session - 3.
+Direct performance assessment neurology session